pyrk/pyrk/README.md

 After these steps, the website will be found in `pyrk/doc/_build/html`.

+## Getting Help
+If you have a problem, please do not email the developers.
+Please create a GitHub issue here: .
+In that issue, please incude all information relevant to the problem.
+The issue should, at the very least, explain what you did, what you were expecting, and what you observed instead.
+We will need this information to reproduce your issue and help you debug it.
+Consider including the commands that you ran, the input files you used, the output hdf5 database that you used, and the exact text of any errors you encountered.

 ## License

 The license for this work can be found